A lot or a little?

-Though it's art blasphemy, we actually like the 1956 Raymond Burr version better than the lengthier, talkier original 1954 Japanese cut.
+Though it's art blasphemy, the 1956 Raymond Burr version of Godzilla: King of the Monsters! might be better than the lengthier, talkier original 1954 Japanese cut.
 Burr is very skillfully inserted into the narrative after the fact and anchors the film's tone with the sober narration and delivery of a broadcast war correspondent.
 Those who jeered the American Godzilla remake of 1998 often forget that the Japanese did a color rehash themselves, sort of, in 1985, with Burr repeating his role.

 Talk to your kids about ...

-Families can talk about the impact of Godzilla.
+Families can talk about the impact of Godzilla: King of the Monsters!.
 Does it still hold up?
 Can you see why audiences of 1956 were wowed by the f/x?